 So while I think that everybody at one point or another compares their life or where they're at in their author's journey to somebody else's success, and this is not always being fair to yourself because you can't compare your beginning to somebody else's middle.
 It's completely unfair.
 The reality is everybody starts at the beginning and they learn and they grow and they flop sometimes and they get back up and they keep on pushing towards their goals.
 When you compare yourself to somebody who's been around the block a few times, you haven't lived their experiences, you haven't learned their mistakes.
-Therefore it's an unhealthy and an unfair comparison.
+Therefore it's an unhealthy and unfair comparison.

 I can tell you from firsthand experience that constant comparison can make you forget why you're doing what you're doing in the first place.
 Why did you even want to do this?
-You can end up pushing everything else to the side, family, your own self care, your health, and begin focusing all of your effort on being as good as this person that you're comparing yourself to.
+You can end up pushing everything else to the side, family, your own self-care, your health, and begin focusing all of your effort on being as good as this person that you're comparing yourself to.
 All you're doing is running in a big circle and going nowhere fast.

-This is a big one because what I see commonly is that people will start comparing themselves to another person and in that aspect they start to warp their own idea of what success looks like.
+This is a big one because what I see commonly is that people will start comparing themselves to another person and in that aspect, they start to warp their own idea of what success looks like.
 Because instead of working towards what they originally wanted and what they actually want for themselves, they're working towards the same thing this other person is working towards by comparing themselves to their journey.
-Your vision of success may not be what another writer's vision of success is, and so when you compare your journey to their journey and what they're doing with what your doing and try to do what they're doing, you're not working towards your version of success.
-You're working towards.
+Your vision of success may not be what another writer's vision of success is, and so when you compare your journey to their journey and what they're doing with what you're doing and try to do what they're doing, you're not working towards your version of success.
+You're working toward theirs.

 This is where I encourage you to really define what your vision of success is and then you can start planning out the steps from big picture down to what you need to do next.
 That way that you have a roadmap in front of you and you're not following footsteps of somebody who may not even be working towards the same goal that you are.

 This is the worst.
-In extreme cases, when comparison gets the best of you, you'll end up not wanting to do anything at all any more because you feel less than or a lacking.
+In extreme cases, when comparison gets the best of you, you'll end up not wanting to do anything at all anymore because you feel less than or a lacking.
 You start to tell yourself, "I'll never be good enough, so why the heck am I even trying?
 I'm not as good as a writer as this person.
 I'm never going to be published.
 I'll never have enough readers as this other author does what?
 What am I even doing here?"
 The sad truth to this is that comparison stops so many potentially awesome, amazing, impactive writers from pursuing their dreams, from publishing their books, and from having people read their work.
 That is not something I want for you!

 So if comparison is something that you struggle with yourself and you need some ideas or you need to know how you can overcome that for yourself, then join me next Monday.
 We're going to be talking about some ways and sharing some tips which can help you overcome comparison and start believing in yourself again.
 But for now, I'd love to know in the comments which dark side of comparison you faced yourself in your own author's journey and what you've done to overcome it.
 As always, I'm rooting for you.
 Bye.